 - But it has an obvious disadvantage – it runs under the command prompt, which tends to cause many people to make mistakes because they are not familiar with DOS operations.

-Besides, when there’s something wrong with the disk, DiskPart will strike.
+When there’s something wrong with the disk, DiskPart will strike.
 For instance, DiskPart has encountered an error is a frequently seen alert message.
-The results of the survey show that this error can be caused by a lot of reasons, such as:
+The results of the survey show that this error can be caused by a lot of reasons.

 Here, in the following content of this article, I will show you how to recover useful data from the problematic disk with MiniTool Power Data Recovery – a professional data recovery program favored by plenty of computer users.
 Then, I will introduce and analyze the main causes for said hard disk error and give corresponding solutions.